 The Easiest Baby Cookies Ever

-These 2 ingredients cookies are perfect as snacks for babies and big kids alike.
+These homemade baby cookies are perfect as snacks for babies and big kids alike.
 With just 2 ingredients, these are the perfect homemade treat.
 Try different mix-ins to change it up!

 If you enjoy this recipe, please remember to vote 5 stars!
 It helps others find the recipes.